ceterumnet/AlpacaHub/README.md

        that it adds a bit of complication to the code potentially.
- - [ ] I want to make the concept of device idx, uuid of a device, and devices being plugged in and unplugged as part of the lifecycle of adding / removing from the device_map.
-This might play into how I spawn threads...
+ - [ ] I want to make the concept of device idx, uuid of a device, and devices being plugged in and unplugged as part of the lifecycle of adding / removing from the device_map. ~~This might play into how I spawn threads...~~
- - [ ] Potentially refactor the registration of PUT routes to be similar to the GET routes so that I can remove the duplication of common paths and also set the device type based on the Device_T passed in
+ - [x] Potentially refactor the registration of PUT routes to be similar to the GET routes so that I can remove the duplication of common paths and also set the device type based on the Device_T passed in.
+       - This is partially done, I don't love the code structure for this but I am not really worried at the moment.
+This is a good candidate for a later refactor.
- - [ ] Implement persistent UUID for devices.
+ - [x] Implement persistent UUID for devices.
 I can probably use the device serial number I think